UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-suspension-structures.lagda.md

 ## Idea

-Just as non-dependent cocones under a suspension span have a simple description, so do the dependent counter parts.
+Just as non-dependent cocones under a suspension span have a simple description, so too do the dependent counter parts.

 ## Definition